riskportal/network-tutorial/docs/index.md

 # Welcome to RISK Network Documentation

 **RISK** (Regional Inference of Significant Kinships) is a modular, scalable tool for biological network annotation and visualization.
-It integrates community detection, rigorous statistical testing, and high-resolution visualization in a single streamlined framework.
+It integrates community detection, rigorous statistical testing, and high-resolution visualization in a single framework.

 These docs guide you through installation, usage, and advanced features.